Konrad Zuse: Z1 Computer 1938 + Z2 Computer 1940

 Warren McCulloch + Walter Pitts: Threshold Logic Units 1943

-It is fascinating how during this period (1940s), the important theories of computational networks (McCulloch and Pitts) and digital communication (Von Neumann, Weiner and Shannon, etc) developed alongside (almost as it were hand-in-hand with) the still experimental physical (electro-mechanical) development of digital computers.
+It is fascinating how during this period (1940s), the important theories of computational networks (McCulloch and Pitts) and digital communication (Von Neumann, Weiner and Shannon, etc) developed alongside (almost as it were hand-in-hand with) the still experimental physical (electro-mechanical) and all-electronic (valve-based) development of digital computers.
 This decade also saw the development of cryptanalysis (Turing from 1940); modern operational research and systems analysis (A.P.
 Rowe 1938); signals intelligence (Welchman: Traffic Analysis, 1940); large scale (national) information networks in command and control (Dowding: Air-defence system 1940); John von Neumann’s computer-architecture (1945); Arthur Clarke’s ‘Extra-Terrestrial Relays’ (satellite ideas) 1945; the development of experimental transistors (Bardeen, Brattain and Shockley, 1947); Norbert Weiner’s work on Cybernetics (1948), Tom Kilburn’s first stored program code and the Manchester SSEM computer to run it (1948), and Claude Shannon’s Mathematical Theory of Communication (1949) – as well as Grey Walter’s early robots (1949) – so much of the infrastructure that defines the second half of the 20th century, and the growth of global networking and modern computation was established in the 1940s.
 And how exciting this is!
-From artificial neurones to neural networks to machine-learning to artificial intelligence – a massively important growth area from Turing’s first papers on machine intelligence in the late 1940s to the AI spin-offs of pattern recognition, encryption, digital money, optical-character recognition, speech-recognition, machine translation, chatterbots, gameplay, software agents, personal digital assistants, automatic language translation, voice-synthesis, image-descriptors, facial-recognition systems, knowledge-mining, knowledge representation, knowledge engineering, (etc, etc) – let alone Robotics, driverless cars, object manipulation, affective computing/robotics, the Aaron fine-art machine, expert systems, artificial life, genetic algorithms, fuzzy logic, inference engines, recommendation engines, – and much,much more!
+From artificial neurones to neural networks to machine-learning to artificial intelligence – a massively important growth area from Turing’s first papers on machine intelligence in the late 1940s to the AI spin-offs of pattern recognition, encryption, digital money, optical-character recognition, speech-recognition, machine translation, chatterbots, gameplay, software agents, personal digital assistants, automatic language translation, voice-synthesis, image-descriptors, facial-recognition systems, knowledge-mining, knowledge representation, knowledge engineering, (etc, etc) – let alone Robotics, driverless cars, object manipulation, affective computing/robotics, the Aaron fine-art machine, machine-learning, neural networks, expert systems, artificial life, genetic algorithms, fuzzy logic, inference engines, recommendation engines, – and much, much more!
 AI now underpins our lives, our social media, our e-commerce, our banking, our news, our opinion-sharing and it began in the late 1940s.

 Maya Deren: Meshes of the Afternoon 1943